 The Romans were incredibly adept and revolutionary with many aspects of their daily lives, but they also had some beliefs and actions that were more on the stranger side.
 Here’s a quick look at seven of those rather odd items.

-The Romans made great strides in the area of medicine and the understanding of the human body, but one such belief went way out on a limb.
-The Romans believed that by consuming the blood of a gladiator, or even their liver, could cure epilepsy, a seizure disorder.
+The Romans made great strides in medicine and the understanding of the human body, but one such belief went way out on a limb.
+The Romans believed that consuming the blood of a gladiator, or even their liver, could cure epilepsy, a seizure disorder.
 When a gladiator was killed, a vendor would even sell their blood outside the venue to anyone who wanted it.
 After 400 AD, when gladiator combat was prohibited, the Romans turned to those who had been executed, particularly those that had been beheaded, to take the place of the gladiator blood that they believed cured epilepsy.

 Good Luck Phallus

 The Romans used the phallus, or penis-shaped objects, as good luck charms.
 They used them in their homes as adornment, wore them as necklaces, and even used them as wind chimes.
 They were believed to fend off evil spirits and were objects that represented good health and good luck.

 The Romans took their use of urine very seriously.
 Emperor Vespasian in the first century AD even enacted a tax on urine.
 The urine tax came about because urine was used for cleaning laundry.
 That made it a commodity like detergent would be today.
 The ammonia in the urine bleached clothes, so it was gathered from bathhouses to be used and subsequently taxed for its use.
 The Romans also used urine to clean and whiten their teeth.
 That same ammonia in urine, like it acted as a bleach for laundry, gave Romans a pearly white smile.